scirate/scirate/README.markdown

 [SciRate](https://scirate.com/) is an open source rating and commenting system for [arXiv](http://arxiv.org/) preprints.
-Papers are upvoted and discussed by the community, and we sometimes play host to more [in depth peer review](https://scirate.com/tqc-2014-program-committee).
+Papers are upvoted and discussed by the community, and we sometimes play host to more [in-depth peer review](https://scirate.com/tqc-2014-program-committee).

 Bug reports and feature requests should be submitted as [GitHub